Fernando Remacha: Later years

 Those years in Tudela marked Remacha's future personality.
 Little is known of his character before the outbreak of the Spanish Civil War and very few testimonies are available.
 However, there are the impressions of several people who knew Remacha after the War, either during the years he lived in Tudela or once he had settled in Pamplona.
-All these people concur in that Fernando Remacha was a very modest, unassuming person.
+All these people concur in that Fernando Remacha was a modest, unassuming person.
 In Tudela Remacha took charge of the family hardware shop, which still exists.
 From a strictly intellectual standpoint the course of Remacha's life was one of the bitterest of those of all the musicians of the Grupo de Madrid.
 Accordingly, it may be said that his was one of the most arduous exiles following the War.
 Condemned to a brutal cultural silence, Remacha had to begin again from zero, that is, he had to start all over again, assimilating his circumstances as best he could.

 With "Cartel de Fiestas" ("Festival Poster") (1947), a work that won a contest for topical and regionalist themes, he introduced himself in Pamplona, capital of Navarre.
 In 1951 the Pamplona City Council commissioned him to compose "Visperas de San Fermin" ("On the Eve of San Fermin") and, with the opening performance of this work in Madrid in 1952, Remacha succeeded in being noticed again by the Spanish music critics.
 From that moment on his production was musically variable, with the composition of such dissimilar works as "Concerto for Guitar and Orchestra" (1956) or "Rapsodia de Estella" ("Rhapsody of Estella") (1958).